 - a) It is not a Caravan, Boat, Houseboat or Boat Mooring Supply.
-For example, a temporary classroom may be classed as a Caravan depending on its mobility see Mobile Home/Residential Park Home in Section 5.1 and Caravan definition in Section 6.2.2. - b) Any metalwork connected to the earth terminal is not within arm's reach18 of a person in contact with the general mass of earth.
-For example, a metalclad temporary building such as a containerized building may fail this criterion. - c) The service terminates at a suitable location and is arranged in such a manner that this does not make a broken neutral more likely19. - d) Bonding difficulties do not make PME inappropriate20, and - e) Subject to the general requirements in Section 4.2.
+For example, a temporary classroom may be classed as a Caravan depending on its mobility see Mobile Home/Residential Park Home in Section 5.1 and Caravan definition in Section 6.2.2. - b) Any metalwork connected to the earth terminal is not within arm's reach of a person in contact with the general mass of earth.
+For example, a metalclad temporary building such as a containerized building may fail this criterion. - c) The service terminates at a suitable location and is arranged in such a manner that this does not make a broken neutral more likely.